Quantum-Optics-LKB/xp2nlse-ml/README.md

 ### <ins>Data Generation <ins>
 When you generate the data there are two steps.
 First you generate using NLSE you propagate the beam with your parameters at the given parameters.
 Then your data is augmented.
-Meaning the program adds fringes at different angles and salt and pepper noise.
+Meaning the program adds fringes at different angles.
 This will help the model generalize the fitting of the parameters regardless of the noise.

 - `generate`: Set to `True` to generate new data using NLSE.